 - HTF Rehabilitation projects require written clearance of Special Conditions should begin at this time.
 Some examples of Special Conditions that require written clearance are as follows: Special Conditions Clearance must be completed within four (4) months of award notification following the loan closing.
-Failure to complete this process may result in delay of construction and/or withdrawal of HTF award. - Environmental Clearance - Policies, Procedures and Guidelines (adopted/signed by developer) - Detailed Project Completion Schedule - Start-up Letter
+Failure to complete this process may result in delay of construction and/or withdrawal of HTF award.

+- o Environmental Clearance

+- o Policies, Procedures and Guidelines (adopted/signed by developer)

+- Detailed Project Completion Schedule

+- Start-up Letter